ahmad-imran15/DevOps-Technologies-Learning-Pathway/README.md

 # DevOps-Technologies-Learning-Pathway
-This repository is associated with two insightful blogs that showcase my journey in
+This repository is associated with two insightful blogs that showcase my journey I learned during the DevOps Course FALL-2024, taught by @Saim Safdar.

 # Blog Summary